Late night on KISS FM from Foley Street

 Countless Irish pirates were called KISS FM in the 1980s and 1990s, including a station based in Foley Street in Dublin’s north inner city for about 18 months in 1985 and 1986.
 This KISS FM had its origins in Dublin Community Radio, set up in 1984 in nearby North Frederick Street.
 The new station was owned by two German businessmen and was managed by Dublin pirate stalwart David Baker.
 KISS FM aimed for high production standards and carved out its own corner in the competitive Dublin radio market, going through a number of format changes during its short time on air.
 On 3rd October 1986, KISS FM was the first Irish pirate to be raided in several years as a result of complaints due to interference and it closed down shortly afterwards.

 One highlight of KISS FM’s time on air was its charity campaign on behalf of the Irish Society for Autistic Children over St. Patrick’s weekend 1986, which culminated in a disco dance marathon in the North Star Hotel around the corner from the station.
 This recording gives a sense of the lead-up to the charity weekend with David Baker doing live link-ups from the streets of Dublin in an attempt to drum up support for the charity fundraiser.
-Audio quality on the links is poor to fair at best and it sounds as if the first generation of mobile phone technology was used (Telecom Éireann had established the Eircell network the previous December).
+Audio quality on the links is poor to fair at best and it sounds as if the link was based on a radio mic, although it could have been the first generation of mobile phone technology (Telecom Éireann had established the Eircell network the previous December).
 An interesting aspect of the recording is the re-cut of an ARD ident from the late 1970s, itself based on a jingle from KACY 1520 in California.
 KISS FM’s AM frequency at the time was 1116 kHz, announced as 273 metres.

 KISS FM prepares for charity fundraiser